greg0ire/dockerony/README.md

 There are three php images.
 The first one serves as a base for the two others and you shouldn't use it.
 The two other are a php-fpm image, and a php-console image.
-The php-console was named like this because there are other things than the `php-cli` package on it : there also is nodejs, ruby-sass and other development-related things, like composer or php-cs-fixer.
+The php-console was named like this because there are other things than the `php-fpm` package on it : there also is nodejs, ruby-sass and other development-related things, like composer or php-cs-fixer.

 Both images come with XDebug remote debugging ready to use!